ladyg00se/Obsidian-Dashboard-Homepage/README.md

 but I wasn’t a big fan of having all my data online.

 That’s why I started building this Dashboard – a place to manage different aspects of life:
 - ✅ Daily ToDo’s
+- ✳️ ᴛᴏ ᴅᴏ for the next 7 days, next 30 days and the stuff which takes place afterwards
 - 📂 Quick access to current projects
 - 🗓️ Day planning with timeboxing
+- 🎂 ʙɪʀᴛʜᴅᴀʏs
+- 🌱 ʟɪɴᴋs to all the other userful things in life

 If you’re interested, feel free to put this Repository on your **watch list** –
 I try to update my Dashboard weekly with new features.